NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 - Evil cannot be argued to have come from man
 - Whenever dogma takes over human minds, they lose sight of whatever spiritual insights they had in the first place.

+## ...but by BMTH
+- And when you die, the only kingdom you'll see is two foot wide and six foot deep

 Stupid thought-logfile stuff
 =======